 Possibly a transjugular intrahepatic portosystemic shunting (TIPS) procedure

-Because varices are invariably diagnosed during endoscopy, primary treatment is endoscopic.
+Because varices are diagnosed only during endoscopy, the primary treatment is endoscopic.
 Endoscopic banding of varices is preferred over injection sclerotherapy.
-At the same time, IV octreotide (a synthetic analog of somatostatin, which may also be used) should be given.
+At the same time, IV octreotide (a synthetic analog of somatostatin, which may also be used) should be given (2 Treatment references Varices are dilated veins in the distal esophagus or proximal stomach caused by elevated pressure in the portal venous system, typically from cirrhosis.
+They may bleed massively but cause no... read more ).
 Octreotide increases splanchnic vascular resistance by inhibiting the release of splanchnic vasodilator hormones (eg, glucagon, vasoactive intestinal peptide).
 The usual dose is a 50-mcg IV bolus, followed by infusion of 50 mcg/hour.
 Octreotide is preferred over previously used agents such as vasopressin and terlipressin, because it has fewer adverse effects.

 If bleeding continues or recurs despite these measures, emergency techniques to shunt blood from the portal system to the vena cava can lower portal pressure and diminish bleeding.
 A TIPS procedure is the emergency intervention of choice.
 TIPS is an invasive radiologic procedure in which a guidewire is passed from the vena cava through the liver parenchyma into the portal circulation.
 The resultant passage is dilated by a balloon catheter, and a metallic stent is inserted, creating a bypass between the portal and hepatic venous circulations.
 Stent size is crucial.
 If the stent is too large, portal-systemic encephalopathy results because of diversion of too much portal blood flow from the liver.
 If the stent is too small, it is more likely to occlude.
 Surgical portacaval shunts, such as the distal spleno-renal shunt, work by a similar mechanism but are more invasive and have a higher immediate mortality.